mhwlng/dashboard-elite/README.md

 To get similar button sizes on both displays, the buttons are arranged in a 8x4 grid on the big screen and a 10x3 grid on the small screen.

-The button arrangement is customizable. (see the wwwroot\css\site.css file)
+The button arrangement is customizable.
+(See the wwwroot\css\site.css file.)

 The button images are SVG vector images from [Keath Milligan](https://keathmilligan.net/themeable-icon-pack-for-streamdeck-elite).